Mandy Payne: Work

-As a painter and print-maker she works on a range of surfaces including paper, concrete, etched aluminium and discarded marble work surfaces or floorboards salvaged from the derelict or decommissioned sites she is depicting.
+As a painter and print-maker, Payne works on a range of surfaces including paper, concrete, etched aluminium and discarded marble work surfaces or floorboards salvaged from the derelict or decommissioned sites she is depicting.
 She creates stone Lithographs of her drawings and her painting materials include various combinations of aerosol paint, roofing sealant, acrylic and lithographic crayon directly onto board or her purpose made concrete slabs.

 Life

-Prior to 2012 she had a 25 year career as a Dentist in the NHS Community and Hospital Dental Services.
-In 2013 she gained a BA (Hons) Fine Art (First Class) degree at the University of Nottingham and in 2015 she was awarded a 2 year Fellowship to study stone lithography at Leicester Print Workshop under the tutelage of Serena Smith.
+Prior to 2012, she had a 25-year career as a dentist in the NHS Community and Hospital Dental Services.
+In 2013 she gained a BA (Hons) Fine Art (First-Class) degree at the University of Nottingham and in 2015 she was awarded a two-year Fellowship to study stone lithography at Leicester Print Workshop under the tutelage of Serena Smith.

 Exhibitions

 Payne has held solo exhibitions of her work and has been included in group exhibitions at several galleries and exhibition venues both nationally and internationally, including the Herrick Gallery (Piccadilly, London), Huddersfield Art Gallery, Bowes Museum (Barnard Castle), Jiangsu Art Gallery (Nanjing, China), Menier Gallery (Southwark Street, London), Walker Art Gallery (Liverpool), Bankside Gallery (Thames Riverside, London), National Museum of Poland (National Museum, Gdańsk, Poland) and Panter and Hall (Pall Mall, London).